 Most new clients are keenly focused on “how to get my license back after a DUI.”
 Under the July 1, 2017 enactment of Georgia’s NEW implied consent law (OCGA 40-5-64.1) for an interlock device option to avoid administrative license suspension, Georgia attorneys handling driving under the influence cases can help MOST clients.
 The temporary driving permit form says 45 calendar days for the duration of the temporary permit, but MANDATES that the suspended driver “elect” one of three options, within 30 calendar days:

 An experienced DUI attorney in Atlanta, after reviewing your case (especially the police report, tickets and arrest DVD), can intelligently present you with your best option.
 The three paths shown above are the “suggested” alternatives available, according to the Georgia Department of Driver Services (DDS), or commonly called Georgia DMV.

 Once 30 days after you arrest passes, you have lost the right to do either of the other options.
-If you seek the administrative appeal, then you give up any chance of waiving the hearing and getting the 12-month interlock.
+If you file for the DDS administrative appeal, then you give up any chance of waiving the hearing and getting the 12-month interlock.
 If you opt for the interlock, you have waived the DDS Georgia appeal.

 Similarly, waiving your DDS GA appeal rights and applying for the interlock device puts you on a path to comply with the laws surrounding ignition interlock, or be totally suspended from driving.
 No option exists to then seek a GA DDS appeal.